 \section{Case Study: Identifying Patterns of Multiple Chronic Conditions}

-Long-lasting diseases otherwise known as the chronic conditions, can be considered a staple example of degradation processes that not only progress over time, but also contribute to the development of other new chronic conditions.
-The presence of two or more chronic medical conditions in an individual is commonly defined as multimorbidity or multiple chronic conditions (MCC) \cite{wallace_managing_2015}.
+Long-lasting diseases, otherwise known as chronic conditions, can be considered a staple example of degradation processes that progress over time and contribute to the development of other new chronic conditions.
+The presence of two or more chronic medical conditions in an individual is commonly defined as multimorbidity, or multiple chronic conditions (MCC) \cite{wallace_managing_2015}.
 Here, we use the proposed functional CTBN to find the impact of patient level risk factors on the conditional dependencies of MCC and the evolution of different chronic conditions over time.